 Continuous Decision

 When the parent(s) of a decision are continuous elements, it is more difficult to compute an exact optimal policy.
-This is because it is not possible to compute the maximum utility action for each value of the parent since the range of the parent is infinite.
-In such a case, we use Figaro’s sampling algorithms to compute an approximate optimal policy that attempts to provide a maximal utility decision for any possible value of the parent.
+This is because it is not possible to compute the maximum expected utility action for each value of the parent since the range of the parent is infinite.
+In such a case, we use Figaro’s sampling algorithms to compute an approximate optimal policy that attempts to provide a maximal expected utility decision for any possible value of the parent.
 Since we use sampling algorithms to compute the approximation, only importance sampling and Metropolis-Hastings can be used with continuous decisions.
 Note that decisions that use parents with discrete but extremely large ranges should also utilize the continuous decision method.

 Instantiating a decision with continuous elements is similar to discrete elements, except that one must explicitly instantiate a NonCachingDecision, which is based on NonCachingChain: